Entropic curvature on graphs along Schr{\"o}dinger bridges at zero temperature: Appendix A : Basic lemmas

-By density, it suffises to prove \eqref{tal} for any probability measure $\nu$ on $\R$ with continuous density $f$ and compact support $K$.
+By density, it is sufficient to prove \eqref{tal} for any probability measure $\nu$ on $\R$ with continuous density $f$ and compact support $K$.
 Let $\nu^n$ denotes the probability measure on $\{0,1\}^n$ with density $f_n$ with respect to $\mu$ given by

 Applying \eqref{talcub} with $\nu_0:=\mu$ and $\nu_1:= \nu^n$, one gets

 By the weak convergence of $T_n \#\mu$ to the standard Gaussian law $\gamma$, one has